Kangen Water vs Hydrogen Water: What's the Difference?

 +

 Partially.
-Kangen Water produced by electrolysis does contain dissolved molecular hydrogen (H₂) as a byproduct of the process.
-In that sense it qualifies as hydrogen water.
-But 'hydrogen water' also includes water enriched by H₂ tablet, nanobubble generator, or other method — none of which produce the multiple-pH outputs that Kangen machines are known for.
+Kangen Water produced by electrolysis does contain dissolved molecular hydrogen (H₂) as a byproduct — in that sense it qualifies as hydrogen water.
+But “hydrogen water” also includes water enriched by H₂ tablet, nanobubble generator, or other method — none of which produce the multiple-pH outputs, alkaline pH, or negative ORP that Kangen machines produce.

 What H₂ concentration do Kangen machines produce?